Sydney-Informatics-Hub/training.artemis.rds/_episodes/02-local2hpc.md

 As you can see, FileZilla is very simple to use.
 It can be used just as easily to transfer files from Artemis to your local computer, by simply initiating the transfer from the right (source=Artemis) to the left (destination=local computer).

-Now go back to your terminal connected to Artemis and run the following commands to unpack the archive, move the scripts, and delete the archive and empty directory:
+Now go back to your **remote terminal connected to Artemis** and run the following commands to unpack the archive, move the scripts, and delete the archive and empty directory:

 ~~~
 tar -zxvf dogScripts.tar.gz